 The following provides information to help you successfully submit a planning application, including what you will need to submit, how to submit it, and who else may need to approve it first so that you can submit.

-Our physical offices are now closed to the public due to COVID-19, so all permit applications must be submitted online.
+We have transitioned to an 100% online permit application process.
 Please read the information below carefully because your project will be delayed if you submit a planning application that is incomplete.

 There are three broad permitting categories: